heyjianjing/convex_optimization/README.md

 * Primal-dual interpretation
 * Infeasible start with Newton's method and use of residual for line search
 * Use LDLT factorization to solve KKT system of equations

+`cvx_09`
+* Interior point methods convert inequality constrained problem into a sequence of small number of unconstrained or equality constrained problems
+* Log-barrier function to approximate inequality constraints